-The music rules, not my ideas about what to lead next.
+The music rules, not anyone's ideas about what to dance next.
 Dance based on ideas is awkward and disconnected from the music and my partner; stringing a bunch of moves together is not the same thing as dancing.
 Dancing is an art, not the serial execution of moves.
 Art demands sensitivity, and taste.
 In Musicality lab and all our classes and workshops we teach more dancing, fewer moves.
 More connection, fewer steps.

 Our basic step combines elements of tango and one-step.
 It's easy to learn; our focus is on musicality and connection rather than fancy moves and intricate steps.
 Our basic consists of walking with your partner in an open box step.
 You can learn it in a few minues, and is a lovely dance all by itself.

 In Musicality lab we alternate teaching sessions with open dancing sessions so you get to try out the stuff you just learned in a few real, uninterrupted dances before we come back to teaching.
 We have three teaching sessions with open dancing between, and after the 3rd teaching session we put on music for those who'd like to practice with each other for a while.